SAP-samples/abap-exercises-codejam/README.md

 ### The Exercises

-Here's an overview of the exercises in this CodeJam.
+Here's an overview of the exercises for all versions of SAP CodeJam ABAP.
 Depending on the specific topic of the day, the instructer will inform you which exercise level we will focus on.

 ### ABAP Cloud: The Basics